Is it possible to maintain green cleaning in a college dorm?

 Obviously there are loads of other cleaning DIY recipes out there.
 In fact we have more on the site.
 So if these aren’t your jam, check this all purpose cleaner and these recipes for cleaning wipes.
 Also, our sister company, #thehashtaggirls is offering a special set of reference cards designed for college students trying to live a bit more on the holistic side.
 You can order those HERE.
 Use the code holistic-ish for FIFTY percent off your order!

 Also, as you are getting things prepped for dorm life, don’t forget about the possibility of quarantine.
 Check our post on preparing for quarantine: dorm edition.
 And speaking of covid….
 Send them a bottle or two of mask refresher spray.
-Wearing those face coverings all day is not gonna be fun at least it can smell goo.
+Wearing those face coverings all day is not gonna be fun at least we can keep them fresh.